 The International Small Cap Fund and the Global Growth Fund have in the past focused, and may in the future focus, its investments in securities issued by companies in the consumer products sector.
 The success of consumer product manufacturers and retailers is tied closely to the performance of domestic and international economies, interest rates, inflation rates, competition, consumer confidence, changes in demographics, supply chain integrity and consumer preferences.
 Companies in the consumer discretionary sector depend heavily on disposable household income and consumer spending, and may be strongly affected by social trends and marketing campaigns.
 These companies may be subject to severe competition, which may have an adverse impact on their profitability.
 Companies in the consumer goods sector may be strongly affected by social trends, marketing campaigns and other factors affecting consumer demand.
 The consumer goods sector is affected by the strength of the U.S. economy and factors out of the U.S. government's control, such as global oil prices.
 Many consumer goods in the U.S. may also be marketed globally, and such consumer goods companies may be affected by the demand and market conditions in non-U.S. countries.
-Companies in the consumer staples sector may be affected by the regulation of various product components and production methods, marketing campaigns and changes in consumer demand.
-Tobacco companies, in particular, may be adversely affected by new laws, regulations and litigation.
-Companies in the consumer staples sector may also be adversely affected by changes or trends in commodity prices, which may be influenced by unpredictable factors.
+Companies in the consumer staples sector may be affected by new laws, regulations and litigation.
+Companies in the consumer staples sector may also be adversely affected by unpredictable factors.